mthorning/matt-thorning.dev/src/pages/2019-02-03-promises/index.md

 ---

-## Promises for speed
+## Asynchronous programming

-There is a problem with the way I have written the examples above.
-Unless we need to wait for the result of the first call so that we can use the data in the response to make the second call, this is a very inefficient of programming.
+The examples above work perfectly well but, unless we need to wait for the result of the first call so that we can use the data in the response to make the second call, it is a very inefficient way of programming.
 I can illustrate this with some code.

 First, let's create a mock HTTP GET method:
 ```javascript